 Qantas Frequent Flyer points don’t expire as long as you earn or redeem at least one point every 18 months.
-But if they do expire, you can get expired Qantas points back by completing a Qantas points “challenge”.
+But if they do expire, you can get some of your expired Qantas points back by completing a Qantas points “challenge”.

 How to get expired Qantas points back

-Qantas Frequent Flyer offers members the opportunity to earn back their expired points if certain criteria are met.
+Qantas Frequent Flyer offers members the opportunity to earn back 50% of their expired points if certain criteria are met.

 To be eligible for a Qantas points challenge, you must contact the airline within 12 months of your points expiring.
 If you lost your points more than a year ago, the airline will only offer to help in “exceptional circumstances”, for example, due to a medical condition or other companionate grounds.
 This is assessed on a case-by-case basis and you may be required to show proof of your hardship.
 The airline will then offer you a challenge to get your points back.